New Jersey Septic Tank Regulations — NJAC 7:9A Standards

 | 6+ BR | Add 250 gallons per additional bedroom |

-Local health departments administer individual septic permits under NJDEP oversight.
-Soils run from glacial till in the north (Sussex, Warren, Passaic) to Piedmont red shale (Somerset, Hunterdon, Mercer), Inner Coastal Plain marl and clay (Monmouth, Middlesex), Outer Coastal Plain sands (Ocean, Atlantic, Burlington Pinelands), and Cape May sandy-loam coastal.
-The Pinelands Commission under the Pinelands Comprehensive Management Plan (N.J.A.C.
-7:50) imposes overlay restrictions on septic siting, density, and pesticide use within the Pinelands Area; advanced nitrogen-reducing septic (BioBarrier, Amphidrome, and similar) is routinely required in the Pinelands.
-Bay-shore, barrier-island, and flood-prone coastal sites require elevated tanks and anti-flotation ballast under CAFRA (Coastal Area Facility Review Act) and waterfront rules.
+Local health departments issue individual septic permits under NJDEP supervision.
+Soil types vary across the state, from glacial till in the north to sandy-loam in Cape May.
+The Pinelands Commission, under the Pinelands Comprehensive Management Plan (N.J.A.C.
+7:50), sets restrictions on septic systems, density, and pesticide use in the Pinelands Area.
+Advanced nitrogen-reducing septic systems are often required there.
+Coastal sites prone to flooding need elevated tanks and anti-flotation ballast under CAFRA (Coastal Area Facility Review Act) and waterfront rules.

 Permit Pathways at a Glance